 Mt.
 Baldy Summit Run

-Jim was uneventful, and there was a noticeable change in weather between the two harbors: sunny blue skied Copper Harbor, and a foggy misty Eagle Harbor few miles down along the M26.
+I probably should have checked the camping gear before heading up north, for I found the signs of moisture creeping through from underneath and dampening the fairly thick blanket.
+It may have been due to heavy rain that I am told poured for several hours.
+Getting to Eagle Harbor with Jim was uneventful, and there was a noticeable change in weather between the two harbors: sunny blue skied Copper Harbor, and a foggy misty Eagle Harbor few miles down along the M26.

 Unlike last year, the nerves seemed to be lot calmer, and I didn’t find myself at the very end of the runners’ pack within minutes of the start.
 Any hope I had that my legs would have some memory of last year’s climb soon disappeared, much like the fog and mist in the face of blasting sunshine.
 While I remembered conveniently running through portions of the hill climb that I had painstakingly walked before, I still did walk the portions that I should have run.
 Rolled ankle experience playing in the back of mind while navigating through moisture laden rocks and tree roots might have had something to do with.
 All in all, I finished the race about 2:30 or so better than my previous effort.